Alpine Tips

 Even though this is an article published after January 2024 and would normally be a shortened version, I decided to make the entire article available for free on the nonmember pages, in the interest of learning and reducing risk for everybody. =^)

-Reading about climbing accidents is not fun.
+Reading about climbing accidents is NOT fun.

 However, it’s an important way to learn, and hopefully reduce risk and avoid future accidents.